 Rather, you would learn slang by hearing it from someone else in your daily life.

 Here’s a rundown on some of the most common American slang so you can avoid confusing situations in American English conversations.

 Awesome is such a popular slang word in American English and all over the world.
 You’ll hear everyone from the young to old saying it.
 When you use the word awesome, you’re expressing that you think something is wonderful or amazing.
 It can be used in a sentence or it could be used in a one-word reply.

 “What did you think of ‘The Wolf of Wall Street?’”

 “It was awesome!
 I loved it!”
-(They thought it was a great movie).

 “What did you think of my new boyfriend?”

 “I liked him.
 He seemed like a cool guy!”
 (He seemed like a nice guy).

 In normal terms, beat would be used as a verb meaning “to win” (ex.
 Liverpool beat Manchester United) or “to hit” (ex.
 “Marko, stop beating your brother”).
 However, it means something completely different in slang or everyday English.
 If you hear your friend saying I’m beat, it means he or she is very tired or exhausted.

 “You look beat, what have you been doing?”